 If you are placed on any medication during the time you are breast feeding please check with your doctor or us.
 Most common medications such as antibiotics are okay, even though some gets into the breast milk.

 If you wish to supplement with formula, it is best to wait for two to three weeks to let your milk fully come in.
-Supplemental feedings can be given at various odd times for convenience sake, or maybe at the same time each day, perhaps at 6 p.m., to let Dad get to know the child better.
+Supplemental feedings can be given at various odd times for convenience sake, or maybe at the same time each day, perhaps at 6 pm, to let Dad get to know the child better.

 Breast feeding for the first time can be occasionally

-many mothers may need a little help.
-If you're having problems please
+frustrating, and many mothers may need a little help.
+If

 your obstetrician, a breastfeeding (lactation)

-consultant, or a

-who has successfully breast fed.
+consultant, or a friend who has successfully breast fed.

-There are several good books on this
+There are several good books on this topic, such as A

-such as A Guide For Breastfeeding Mothers by Women &
+Guide For Breastfeeding Mothers by Women &

 Art of Breastfeeding by the LaLeche

 you really want to breast feed.

-There are several major brands of formula available.
-Because of the excellent quality and ethical marketing of Similac® formulas, we recommend them highly.
-If you are on the WIC program. whatever formula is provided to you by them is also acceptable.
-As of 2010 in Rhode Island, this formula is Gerber Good Start®.
+Infant formulas,and others have been modeled after breast milk.There are several major brands such as Enfamil and Similac as well as several generic brands of formula such as Parents Choice, Target, etc. If you are on the WIC program. whatever formula is provided to you by them is acceptable.
+As of 2017 in Rhode Island, this formula is Similac.

 Regular cow's milk is not suitable as a food for babies.
 Among the disadvantages of cow's milk are too much salt and minerals, and a lack of vitamins, iron, and the proper protein.

-Infant formulas come in both milk-based
+Infant formulas come in both regular and gentle varieties.

-We usually recommend the Similac® unless there
+We usually recommend the regular unless

-that would make soy formula a better alternative
+formula a better alternative — such

 and then only with our specific recommendation.
 All of

 the necessary vitamins are contained in these formulas.

 your infant, and we recommend using one or the other

 contamination issues we do not advise purchasing formula

-manufactured in foreign countries, such as China,
+manufactured in foreign countries, such as China.